e22m4u/js-service/README.md

 - `ServiceContainer` - classic version of the service locator
 - `Service` - hides the creation of the container and its distribution

 The `Service` class is convenient when the application has a single entry point created by the `new` operator.
-For example, if such a point is the `Application` class, we could inherit it from the `Service` class and access other services using the `getService` method without worrying about creating and storing their instances.
+For example, if such a point is the `App` class, we could inherit it from the `Service` class and access other services using the `getService` method without worrying about creating and storing their instances.

 Moreover, if other services also inherit from the `Service` class, they can refer to each other using the `getService` method,